Now-sync/hacs/ServerAPI.md

             Requires a "currentTime" signal response
         - "skipTo" -> A user in the room has changed the video time position in the room.
             Returns {skipToTime: <time location to skipTo>}
+        - "receivedMessage" -> A user in the room as made a comment/message Returns {content: <the comment/message>,
+                     videoTime: <the video time where the message was made>,
+                     timeStamp: <the time date where the comment was made (a Date object parsible string)>,
+                     username: <the name of the user that made the message>}

     Note: [optional] sending no data will not cause problems.